Accounting policies and procedures

 • project management module.

-3.2.2 The business software is used in accordance with the rights granted to each user based on the tasks assigned to the user.
-Each user has a unique username and password.
-The user is responsible for all changes made to the database under his name.
-User rights are set at the request of the user’s immediate superior and with the consent of the information asset owner of the module.
+3.2.2 The business software shall be used in accordance with the rights granted to each user based on their assigned duties.
+Each user shall have a unique username and password.
+Each user shall be responsible for all changes made in the database under their credentials.
+User access rights shall be granted at the request of the user’s immediate superior and with the approval of the information asset owner of the respective module.

-3.2.3 Once every six months, the information asset owner of the business software performs an analysis of the compliance of user rights and checks users’ access rights.
-The settings, analysis and checks of user rights are performed and access rights are terminated by the persons appointed by the information asset owner of the software.
+3.2.3 Once every six months, the information asset owner of the business software shall review user access rights and assess their compliance.
+The granting, modification, review, and termination of access rights shall be performed by persons designated by the information asset owner.

 3.3 Accounting entry

-An accounting entry shall include the following information:
+An accounting entry shall include at least the following information:

 1) the date of the business transaction;

-3) the accounts debited and credited and the corresponding amounts;
+3) the accounts debited and credited and the respective amounts;

-4) a short description of the business transaction;
+4) a brief description of the business transaction;

-5) reference to the source or summary document constituting the basis for the entry;
+5) a reference to the source or summary document constituting the basis for the entry;

 6) the required dimensions.